PakoKanellos/hello-world/README.md

 # hello-world
 My first repo on GitHub

-This is my hell-world study case for GitHub !
+This is my hello-world study case for GitHub !